serverless/serverless-slack/README.md

 Deploy the module's functions and endpoints.
 Use the authorization endpoint as the **Redirect URI** for your Slack app.

-You will have to [register some Slash Commands](https://api.slack.com/applications) for your app if you are interested in those.
+You will have to [register some Slash Commands](https://api.slack.com/applications) for your app on Slack's site if you are interested in those.